-Anglers can bottom bounce for all species of sport fish on the Columbia River throughout the year.
+Columbia River bottom fishing is popular throughout the year, and you can bottom bounce for all species.
 Winter fishing for rainbow on the Columbia is an invigorating experience, and bottom bouncing the three-way rig is popular among die-hard fishers.

 Rainbow trout’s metabolism slows in cold weather and they will not expend a lot of energy to chase down food, but if a spin ‘n glow or corkie with a worm on it hits them in the gill plate, they’ll likely devour it.

 From October to April anglers use spincasting rods or baitcasters with 12-pound test.
 Attach 6-8 pound test to the bottom end of a 3-way swivel and a 1 oz weight to the line.
 Tie on about 3-feet of 10-pound monofilament leader with a corkie or spin ‘n glo and a #8-10 hook tipped with worm or maggot.